parasomni/python-home-server/README.md

 - how to run python files is described at the beginning

-- the server script will create an err_log.txt file for errors occurred at runtime and a conn_log.txt file for logging incoming connections.
+- the server script will create an err_log.txt file for errors occurred during runtime and a conn_log.txt file for logging incoming connections.

 - usi.py is an optional security file.
 It creates integrities of the files err_log.txt, key.txt, token.txt and valid_token.txt.